Best Travel Apps Every Traveller Needs In 2021

 We can’t go without a Google travel app!
 This well-known app works best when you turn your location on.
 It helps you orient yourself and navigate foreign countries easily.

 It is an app I personally use constantly and rely on in my everyday life, not only when going abroad.
-It provides real-time GPS navigation, traffic and transit info, restaurants’ locations, etc. You can also download a map to use it offline.
+It provides real-time GPS navigation, traffic and transit info, restaurants’ locations, etc. It can also work with no Wi-Fi.
 Definitely one of the most useful apps.

 Cons: Drains your battery more quickly, some information might be missing depending on the country